bitovi/academy/src/react-vite/04-components/components.md

 Did you notice the `React.FC` that was used in the previous example to type the `App` const?
 Because we're using TypeScript with our project, we can apply types to help make sure the function component is properly formed.
 React provides the type `FC` (an abbreviation for "function component") that can be applied to a function component.
 This type defines the arguments and return value that a function component must implement.

-### File Organization: Modlets

-// TODO: get from slides

-Now you’re ready to create your first component.

 ### Setup

 It’s best practice to create a new folder that will contain all of the related files for that component, including test and CSS files.